fmhy/edit/feedback.md

 * *"This wiki is one of the best out there, seriously.
 Keep up the great work!"*

 * *"I love having an extreme amount of privacy.
 And it's not just for piracy, so this is REALLY useful.
 Thanks!"*

+- *"thank you so much for this effort, guys you are amazing, i stopped searching on google for stuff and got addicted to your website, keep going :)"*

+- *"Ever since i find out fmhy exist, i have been using it for a long time now.
+The website is very good and i love the community so much, pls keep making more"*